NatronGitHub/Natron/README.txt

 - Real-time (30fps+) histograms,vectorscope,waveforms [All source code already exists,it's just a matter of hours to implement them]
 - Graphical user interface colours customisation
 - Possibility to save the layout of the application in the project file
+- Proxy mode(i.e: downscaling of the input images to render faster)
+- KeyFrames support [It will maybe be part of V2]

 ##Features to come in V2##

-- Progress report on the viewer
+- Progress report on the viewer (it is already implemented)
-- KeyFrames support [It will maybe be part of V1]
-- Engine optimisation to support Tile rendering
 - TimeVarying OpenFX effects supports.
 - Multi-view (http://imagine.enpc.fr/~moulonp/openMVG/) support.
 - Meta-data support as well as per-plugin meta-data support by the node-graph